silverstripe/userhelp.silverstripe.org/README.md

 ## Cron job

-The cron job keeps userhelp.silverstripe.org up to date with the latest code.
-The crontask `app/code/UpdateDocsCronTask.php` fetches the latest documentation for each module from git and rebuilds the search indexes.
+The cron job includes tasks to keep userhelp.silverstripe.org up to date with the latest code.
+The crontask `app/code/DocsCronTask.php` initiates tasks which fetch the latest documentation for each module from git and rebuilds the search indexes.

 	public function getSchedule() {
-    return "0 20 * * *"; // runs process() function every hour at 8pm
+    return "0 20 * * *"; // runs process() function every day at 8pm
   }

 ## Deployment

-Deploy is via the SilverStripe Platform deployment tool and uses StackShare
+Deployment is via the SilverStripe Platform deployment tool and uses StackShare.